temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 > Note: There are also workflow timeouts and retry policies you can set.
 This post only deals with *activity* timeouts.

-## 18 Minute Whiteboard Session
+## Talk Version: Whiteboard Session

-CEO Maxim Fateev explains the 4 Types of Timeouts you see in Temporal.
+You can watch this 18 minute talk where our CEO Maxim Fateev explains the 4 Types of Activity Timeouts you see in Temporal.

 import { ResponsivePlayer } from '../src/components'